Vaultmicro/uvperf/README.md

 ### Bandwitdh

-In the middle of excution, press "q" or "Q" then, show the log average Bandwidth ( Mpbs ), total transfer
+In the middle of excution, press "q" or "Q" then, show the log average Bandwidth ( Mpbs ), and total transfer